2009 Indian general election: National Democratic Alliance

 On 3 April 2009, BJP released its election manifesto in New Delhi.
 The party was taking on the incumbent UPA Government on the three fronts of Good Governance, Development and Security.
 The manifesto highlighted all the different NDA policies that the UPA reversed over the last five years.
 The manifesto laid a lot of importance on requiring strong, POTA-like anti-terrorism laws and vowed to make India a safer place if the BJP is elected.
 The full text of the manifesto is available at the BJP website.

 The BJP campaign faced its biggest controversy when the EC directed the District Magistrate of Pilibhit to lodge a criminal case against the BJP's candidate Varun Gandhi for his allegedly inflammatory speech against minority communities made on 7 March 2009.
 This decision was taken after the EC had earlier issued a notice to Varun Gandhi and the BJP.
 After reviewing the incident, the EC found Varun Gandhi guilty of violating the model code of conduct by creating feeling of enmity and hatred between different communities and issued a recommendation the BJP to drop him from their list of candidates.
 The BJP however came out in support of Varun and refused to drop him as a candidate.

 Third Front

 The Communist Party of India (Marxist) (CPI(M)) formed a Third Front.
 The Third Front tried to contest the election, hoping to create a non-BJP, non-Congress government, by attracting many local and regional parties, that were once with the other two alliances.
 The Third Front came into the alliance with 109 MPs, and various polling conducted before the election projected the alliance of getting over 100 seats.
 The CPI(M) created a campaign website hosting its campaign information to attract sympathisers among the netizen public to vote for the party.

-Innovative technology usage during campaigning
+Use of VoIP for campaigning

-During this election, political parties used technology in innovative ways to reach out to the voters.
-Although SMS had been used during prior elections, political parties had realised that the rural and illiterate voters which form a majority could not read.
-Young and technology savvy politicians quickly realised that voice was the way to reach out to the rural community as they could speak their language.
-This turned out to be very interesting as two voice companies from India, TringMe and VoiceHawk played the pivotal role in reaching out to the billion people of India.
+During this election, many political parties made use of new Voice over IP technology to campaign to rural and illiterate voters, a notable portion of whom could not read campaign messaging sent through SMS.